ABOVE: Starkweather paints interpretation of "Starry Night on the Rone."

 “Joe has such an impressive body of professional mural work, we were thrilled when he agreed to bring his own style to the project,” said Nancy Nemhauser, Lubek’s wife.
 “As a family, we’ve really enjoyed watching his art take shape.
 He’s very talented.”

-The saga of the Starry Night mural began in July, 2017, when the homeowners, Lubek Jastrzebski and his wife Nancy Nemhauser, contracted a local artist to paint their exterior wall with her adult autistic son’s favorite painting.
-The idea was that it would serve as a beacon if he wandered off, as is a common behavior with people with autism.
-Hopefully, he would be able to communicate that he lived “at the van Gogh house” and would be returned home.
+The saga of the Starry Night mural began in July, 2017, when the homeowners, Lubek Jastrzebski and his wife Nancy Nemhauser, contracted a local artist, Richard Barrenechea, to adorn their home's perimeter wall with her adult autistic son’s favorite painting.
+The idea was for it to serve as a beacon if he wandered off, as is a common behavior with people with autism.
+Hopefully, he would be able to communicate that he lived “at the van Gogh house” and would be returned home safely.

 ABOVE: Homeowner Jastrzebski (center) with son, Chip, (left) and Starkweather (right).

 Although the city had no code regulating residential murals, the city’s code enforcement officer cited the homeowners for a graffiti violation.
 Later the city advised that the wall had to match the house, so the couple complied by extending the mural onto the house.
 The city placed a lien on the house and the homeowners sued the CIty of Mount Dora for violating their constitutional rights.
 In a July, 2018 legal settlement, the city apologized and allowed the mural to remain.